-Connecting Classrooms is designed to help young people to develop the knowledge, skills and values to live and work in a globalised economy, and contribute responsibly both locally and globally.
+Connecting Classrooms is designed to help young people develop the knowledge, skills and values to live and work in a globalised economy.

-- Sustainable partnerships between schools in the UK and over 30 countries in the Middle East, Sub Saharan Africa and South and East Asia.
+Alongside professional development for teachers, Connecting Classrooms will encourage the creation and management of partnerships between schools in the UK and those in over 30 countries in the Middle East, Sub Saharan Africa and South and East Asia.